 Why Camus was not an Existentialist?

 As stated in the previous section, Jean-Paul Sartre believed that “existence preceded essence”.
 Camus saw things the other way around.
 He believed that essence precedes existence meaning the roles or labels that we are born into are at the center of our lives rather than any individual desire.
-Despite the fact that Camus shares a starting point with many existentialist thinkers, “The Myth of Sisyphus” is written against the existentialist arguments in general.
-He wrote in the book-length essay the following lines in regards Kierkegaard, Heidegger, and others:
+Despite the fact that Camus shares a starting point with many existentialist thinkers, “The Myth of Sisyphus” is written against existentialist arguments in general.
+He wrote in the book-length essay the following lines in regard to Kierkegaard, Heidegger, and others:

 They deify what crushes them and find reason to hope in what impoverishes them.
 That forced hope is religious in all of them (The Myth of Sisyphus).

-Camus saw absurdity as essential to the human relationship with the world, in contrast to Sartre and other existentialists who saw it as a property, but not a fundamental one.
+Camus saw absurdity as essential to the human relationship with the world, in contrast to Sartre and other existentialists who saw it as property but not a fundamental one.
 Camus built his entire philosophical worldview with absurdity at the center.
 To him, it is something inescapable, something human beings are constantly coming up against.
 He believed one could not make sense of the world through reason and that existentialist writers were betraying their initial thoughts by “turning to the transcendent” and looking for something beyond the human condition (Stanford).